Running Offline Pruning on the Filenames or Pathnames Tables

 Issue/Introduction

-Steps to run the offline pruning of the filenames or pathnames tables
+Steps to execute the Offline Pruning Scripts for the filenames or pathnames tables.

 Environment